 Sometimes, two cars can hit each other in just the right location, meaning the bumpers take the brunt of the force.
-The amount of physical damage to the cars does not look significant.
+The damage to the cars does not look significant.

-Even in this type of crash, it is possible that you may have suffered some sort of head injury in the crash.
+Even in this type of crash, you may have suffered some sort of head injury in the crash.
 Something like a concussion or a traumatic brain injury does not require high travel speeds.
-Yet these types of head injuries can lead to massive medical bills.
+Yet, these types of head injuries can lead to massive medical bills.

 After a car accident in which someone else was at fault, you may have noticed what you consider to be minor injuries.
-This may leave you wondering, do I need a lawyer for a minor car accident?
+This may leave you wondering if you need a lawyer for a minor car accident.

 The Statute of Limitations Could Affect Your Minor Accident Case